 Clement C. Moore, of "Chelsea House" Manhattan, New York

 He is best remembered as the author of the now famous poem, "Twas the Night Before Christmas/A Visit from St. Nicholas," though his claim is still disputed by scholars who believe it was in fact penned by Harry Livingston.
-Moore was a Professor of Greek and Hebrew, but to his detriment he was also a vociferous opponent of the liberation of slaves in New York.
-The house which he enlarged to become a mansion, Chelsea, had been acquired by his grandfather in 1750.
+According to popular family legend among his distant cousins, the Constables, he first conceived of the idea at Constable Hall which still stands in upstate New York.
+Moore was a Professor of Greek and Hebrew at Columbia, but to his detriment he was also a vociferous opponent of the liberation of slaves in New York.
+It was his friendship with Lorenzo Da Ponte that resurrected the great man's career and led him to introduce Italian Opera to America in 1833.
+The house which Moore enlarged to become a mansion, Chelsea, had been acquired by his grandfather in 1750.
 From 1819, he developed the estate into what is now recognized as Chelsea Village, one of Manhattan's most desirable neighborhoods.
-He married his wife in 1813 and was the father of eight children.
+Moore married Catherine, daughter of the Chief Justice of Jamaica in 1813 and they had eight children.

 Image Courtesy of the Frick Art Reference Library